 Christine is passionate about supporting the LGBTQ+ community and has experience working with transgendered children/teens, and supporting parents through the transition.
 Christine is also passionate about working with teens who are struggling with self-harm and suicide ideations.
 She is also certified in Crisis Intervention Response and works with Durham Regional Police to support survivors of crime.

 Christine has an (hons) BA in Criminology, an (hons) BA in Psychology, Diploma in Youth Corrections & Interventions, Masters Degree in Psychotherapy, and is currently working on her Doctorate in Clinical Psychology.
-While having a passion for learning, Christine also has a passion for teaching, and has been teaching Forensic Psychology at Durham College for 7 years.
+While having a passion for learning, Christine also has a passion for teaching, and has been teaching Forensic Psychology and Developmental Psychology at Durham College for 7 years.

-Donna Sherman, Registered Nurse Psychotherapist
+Registered Nurse Psychotherapist

 Donna is registered nurse and therapist with nearly 20 years’ experience in the healthcare sector.
-She is passionate about people and their overall wellbeing and firmly believe one’s mental health directly impacts every facet of one’s life.
+She is passionate about people and their overall wellbeing and firmly believes one’s mental health directly impacts every facet of one’s life.
 Donna works with young adults who are transitioning from one phase in life to another (i.e. high-school to college/university) and who are finding the change overwhelming and sometimes difficult to manage.
 She also work with individuals, families, and couples who are facing some of life’s tough realties such as the breakdown of a relationship, divorce, loss, grief, and bereavement.
 In addition, Donna also supports people with a wide range of other mental health challenges like depression, anxiety, suicidal ideation, addictions, emotional regulation, and trauma.

 Aside from Donna’s career accomplishments and passion as a therapist, she is a mother, a wife, a sister, and a daughter who absolutely loves to travel and seek out exciting new adventures.
 Donna is a music fan without apology, where music festivals are sought out as entertainment in her household.
 If she is not providing therapy to others, her two Cavalier King Charles Spaniels provide her with her own form of self-care.